mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/09/day-263/">October 09, 2017</a></small></div>
-<p><strong>Trump <a href="https://www.axios.com/trump-phones-schumer-for-help-on-health-care-miffing-some-in-gop-2493868663.html">called</a> Senate Democratic Leader Chuck Schumer in an effort to revive a deal to repeal and replace the Affordable Care Act</strong>.
+<p><strong>Trump <a href="https://www.axios.com/trump-phones-schumer-for-help-on-health-care-miffing-some-in-gop-2493868663.html">called</a> Senate Democratic Leader Chuck Schumer in an effort to revive a deal to repeal and replace the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a></strong>.
 Trump said he would be open to cutting a one-year or two-year deal with Democrats.
 “I told the president that’s off the table,” Schumer said in a statement.
 “If he wants to work together to improve the existing health care system, we Democrats are open to his suggestions.” (<a href="https://www.reuters.com/article/us-usa-healthcare-trump-deal/trump-says-open-to-temporary-healthcare-reform-deal-with-democrats-idUSKBN1CC0S9">Reuters</a> / <a href="https://www.nytimes.com/2017/10/07/us/politics/trump-schumer-obamacare.html">New York Times</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/06/day-260/">October 06, 2017</a></small></div>
 <p><strong>Trump rolled back the federal requirement for employers to include birth control coverage in their health insurance plans</strong>.
 The new regulation allows for a broad group of employers and insurers to exempt themselves from covering contraceptives on religious or moral grounds.
-More than 55 million women have access to birth control without co-payments because of the contraceptive coverage mandate in the Affordable Care Act. (<a href="https://www.washingtonpost.com/national/health-science/trump-administration-could-narrow-affordable-care-acts-contraception-mandate/2017/10/05/16139400-a9f0-11e7-92d1-58c702d2d975_story.html">Washington Post</a> / <a href="https://www.nytimes.com/2017/10/05/us/politics/trump-birth-control.html">New York Times</a>)</p>
+More than 55 million women have access to birth control without co-payments because of the contraceptive coverage mandate in the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>. (<a href="https://www.washingtonpost.com/national/health-science/trump-administration-could-narrow-affordable-care-acts-contraception-mandate/2017/10/05/16139400-a9f0-11e7-92d1-58c702d2d975_story.html">Washington Post</a> / <a href="https://www.nytimes.com/2017/10/05/us/politics/trump-birth-control.html">New York Times</a>)</p>